E-cigarettes proven to be as good as ordinary cigarettes to cause DNA damage.

 Device

 The researchers then used a 3D-printed device that can determine to what extent certain substances cause DNA damage.
-In the device, human metabolic enzymes and human DNA were contacted with substances contained in the vaping devices and substances contained in a regular cigarette.
+In the device, human metabolic enzymes and human DNA were contacted with substances contained in the e vaping devices and substances contained in a regular cigarette.
 While these substances were tested, they were converted to their metabolites (something that also happens in the human body).
 And reactions between those metabolites and the DNA generate light detected by a camera.
 The intensity of that light betrays within five minutes to what extent the substances cause DNA damage.
 "What we have developed is very cheap to make, very efficient and can be used by almost everyone," researcher James Rusling says about the device.

 With and without nicotine